electron-userland/electron-builder/pages/cli.md

                                             for Windows apps
   electron-builder start                    Run application in a development
                                             mode using electron-webpack
+  electron-builder publish                  Publish any files with your publish config

 Building:
   --mac, -m, -o, --macos   Build for macOS, accepts target list (see